ocramz/LOVE2D-Example/README.md

 Hi woof!
 I have absolutely no idea how much you know about programming etc, so I decided to hedge my bets and explain everything like you're 5 years old or something.
 Please understand.

+Click "Clone to Desktop" to check out a copy of the project.

 #### Running the Game

 It's really simple to package up love2d games for distribution when the time comes, but for running a game during development you just drag and drop the game folder onto a love2d shortcut.
 The game folder is the one that contains main.lua, so in this case it'll be LOVE2D-Example...